shiznix/unity-gentoo/README_saucy_known_issues.txt

 	This probably reflects a bug in the program.
 	The error was 'BadDrawable (invalid Pixmap or Window parameter)'.
 	  (Details: serial 14085 error_code 9 request_code 53 minor_code 0)

+- launchpad bug #1203888
+	Glipper and blueman (and others?) menus are broken by libappindicator